Car

 UK car driving theory test

 The UK car driving theory test has 50 multiple-choice questions in 57 minutes (pass mark 43 out of 50), followed by a 14-clip hazard perception test (pass mark 44 out of 75).
 Both must be passed in the same sitting.
-The fee is £23 and the minimum age is 17 — or 16 if you receive the higher rate of the mobility part of Personal Independence Payment.
+The fee is £23 and the minimum age is 17 — or 16 if you get, or have applied for, the higher weekly rate of the mobility part of Personal Independence Payment (PIP).

 You must pass both parts to pass the test.